-As Trump struggles, some Republicans talking 2020 challenge
+As Trump struggles, some in GOP discuss 2020 challenge

 New York — Mark Cuban isn’t ready to launch a formal campaign to challenge President Donald Trump.

 Yet Cuban, an outspoken Texas billionaire who describes himself as “fiercely independent” politically, sees an opportunity for someone to take down the Republican president, who is increasingly viewed as divisive and incompetent even within his own party.

 “His base won’t turn on him, but if there is someone they can connect to and feel confident in, they might turn away from him,” Cuban told The Associated Press.
 “The door is wide open.
 It’s just a question of who can pull it off.”

 Indeed, just seven months into the Trump presidency, Republicans and right-leaning independents have begun to contemplate the possibility of an organized bid to take down the sitting president in 2020.
 It is a herculean task, some say a fantasy: No president in the modern era has been defeated by a member of his own party, and significant political and practical barriers stand in the way.